idareis/ida-bootstrap-portfolio/README.md

 Credits to <a href="https://github.com/Natalattef">Natalattef</a> for the collaboration for the Cheeky Choc website.

-Credits to <a href="https://github.com/MadeBaruna">MadeBaruna</a> and <a href="https://github.com/NurMarvin">Marvin Witt</a> for images and links provided for the open source APIs/applications.
+Credits to <a href="https://github.com/MadeBaruna">MadeBaruna</a> and <a href="https://github.com/NurMarvin">Marvin Witt</a> for images, descriptions and links provided for the open source APIs/applications.